danilhendrasr/danilhendrasr/README.md

 🛠️ **Tools**:<br>
 **Day job**: TypeScript & React.<br>
-**Hobby**: I pretty much use just about anything, from Java, C++, Rust, Python and beyond.
+**Hobby**: I pretty much use just about anything, such as Java, C++, Rust, Python, and beyond.
 Anything that interests me or anything that suits the job.

 📫 **Hit me up at**: